hedi345/Sx-Bot/README.md

 # Sx Live

-Sx Live is a live stream announcing bot that automatically sends notifications to your Discord server when you or your favorite streamers go live on Kick.com, Twitch, or YouTube!
+Sx Live is a live stream announcing Discord bot that sends notifications to your Discord server when you go live on Kick, Twitch, or YouTube!

 **Links**